Cuba Currency: Everything You Need To Know For 2023

 What Type of Cuba Currency Is There?

-However, travelers who have recently returned state that they didn’t need Pesos at all.
+However, recently returned travelers state that they didn’t need pesos at all.

 Previously, there were two currencies.

-The CUP, outlined above, which tourists only really used for street food, and the Cuban Convertible Peso (CUC).
+The CUP, outlined above, and the historic Cuban convertible peso (CUC).

 Here is how to tell the difference between the two notes.

-• CUP = Pesos, pictures of people on the bill/note.
-Che on the 3 CUP note
+- CUP = Pesos, pictures of people on the bill/note.

-The 3 peso note is popular with visitors as it has Che Guevara face on it!
+The 3 peso note is popular with visitors because it has Che Guevara’s face.

-No, you can’t exchange your native currency for Cuban in your home country or anywhere in the world apart from Cuba.
+No, you can’t exchange your native currency for Cuba in your home country or anywhere in the world apart from Cuba.

-However, it is looking like you don’t actually need to worry about Cuban Pesos as hotels, restaurants and taxis are accepting Pound sterling (GBP) and Euros (EUR).
+However, it looks like you don’t need to worry about Cuban pesos, as hotels, restaurants, and taxis accept US dollars (USD).

-You can also exchange money at these places to and it is being suggested that the street exchange value is much better than rates offered at official places.
+You can also exchange money in these places, and it is suggested that the street exchange value is much better than rates offered at official establishments.

-Thanks to Tim in the comments for this update.
+Thanks to Tim, Carl, and Vader in the comments for this update.

-Note: Some locals refer to the Pound as Sterling, just remember that if you are trying to exchange money.
+Note: Some locals refer to the pound as sterling or libra; remember that if you are trying to exchange money.

-Some hotels are offering 25% discount off the food bill if you pay with credit card using GBP or USD.
+Some hotels have been reported to offer a 25% discount on the food bill if you pay with a GBP or USD credit card.

 Thanks to A. Loch for the feedback from their most recent trip to Cuba.